blitzagency/ios-unity5/README.md

 #### Alter the swift application delegate and cerate a main.swift file

-We have to get our initialization point done however, so we need 2 change 2 files.
+We have to get our initialization point done however, so we need some small additions/changes.

 Open your `AppDelegate.swift` you will see this at the top of the file: